hellerve/blog/wip/Builtin_Goodies_III.md

 seem to be a thing.
 I'm not really an expert in that field, though, and would love some input in what's useful for detailed benchmarking on Macs.

-Having said that, I still think that this is both a useful tool to have in your optimization toolbox, and understanding it might help you understand memory access patterns, caching, and pipelining, concepts that I have only working knowledge of.
+Having said that, I still think this is a useful tool to have in your optimization toolbox and that understanding it might help you understand memory access patterns, caching, and pipelining, concepts that I have only working knowledge of.